Engineering portfolio

 2019Diploma Thesis, National Technical University of Athens

-View DissertationUnlocking the Potential Congestion Relief from Electric Vehicles (EVs) - Field Experiements, Open Database, and Simulations of EVs with Adaptive Cruise Control (ACC)
+View DissertationUnlocking the Potential Congestion Relief from Electric Vehicles (EVs) - Field Experiments, Open Database, and Simulations of EVs with Adaptive Cruise Control (ACC)

 20244th IEEE Forum for Innovative Sustainable Transportation Systems FISTS 2024, 26-28 February, Riverside, California, USA.
 Paper No. 22